linux4life798/qnap-alt-os/README.md

 * PCR 9 and 10 changed after a `sudo dracut --regenerate-all -f`.
 * Entering BIOS and discarding setting did NOT change any PCRs.
 * Entering BIOS, making no changes, but saving changes anyways did NOT change and PCRs.
-* Entering BIOS, changing startup beep setting, and saving changes did NOT PCRs.
+* Entering BIOS, changing startup beep setting, and saving changes did NOT change PCRs.
 * PCRs 1 and 10 changed by simply connecting a USB flash drive during normal boot.
-I have seen that PCR 1 and 10 can return back to the original values, once the USB mass storage device is disconnect, even if you had booted from the USB device once.
+I have seen that PCR 1 and 10 can return back to the original values, once the USB mass storage device is disconnected, even if you had booted from the USB device once.
 I was testing with the PiKVM virtual USB flash drive.
 * PCR 14 seems to stay the same between Debian testing live boot and Debian stable (bookworm) normal boot.